 Drawings are held every Tuesday at 9:30 PM AEDT.
 If no one wins the big prize, the jackpot rolls over to the next drawing and continues growing.
 New jackpots begin with a $2 million Division 1 prize, but the jackpot usually grows larger before someone hits.
 In two separate instances, the Australian lottery jackpot has exceeded $100 million.

 The Oz Lotto does a commendable job of paying winners as well.
 No matter how much you win, the lottery can have you paid in full within 2 weeks.
 Division 1 prizes take the full two weeks, while all lower-division prizes are usually paid within 24 hours.
 Even better, Australia charges no tax on winnings.

 Does the Australian Lottery Support Online Ticket Sales?

 Yes.
 In fact, the Oz Lotto is one of the most internet-friendly lotteries in the world.
 You can buy tickets directly from the lottery website here from almost anywhere in the world.
-Most major lottery sites also offer online Oz Lotto tickets in addition to entries into most other major lotteries from around the world.
+Most major lottery sites also offer online Oz Lotto tickets and entries into most other major lotteries from around the world.

 Online subscriptions are supported by most online retailers as well.
-If you would like to automatically enter multiple drawings, you can select the subscription option when you buy your tickets to be automatically entered into every subsequent drawing for up to a year in advance.
-You pay the full subscription amount up front and then receive notifications from that point on every time you win a prize.
+If you would like to enter multiple drawings automatically, you can select the subscription option when you buy your tickets to be automatically entered into every subsequent drawing for up to a year in advance.
+You pay the full subscription amount up front and then receive notifications from that point every time you win a prize.

 The Oz Lotto also supports both public and private syndicate play in which you can team up with other lottery players and pool your resources to buy more tickets.
-All winning tickets are spit equally among members of the syndicate.
+All winning tickets are split equally among members of the syndicate.
 You join public syndicates that open to everyone or set up private syndicates in which you invite your friends and family.
-The Oz Lotto manages all payments to syndicate members so you don’t have to just count on everyone else’s honesty.
+The Oz Lotto manages all payments to syndicate members, so you don’t have to count on everyone else’s honesty.